ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 {% endraw %}
 ```

-This page will create a basic list view containing a number of items.
+This page will create a basic list page containing a number of items.
 Notice that we are also defining an `itemTapped` function that logs the title of an item to the console.
 Let's go check out how this function gets called.
 Open up `app/list/list.html`:

 ```html
 <ion-item *ng-for="#item of items" (click)="itemTapped($event, item)">